 LIQUIDS PIPELINE PRACTICE

 Charles Caldwell has handled complex, challenging litigation for many years, including numerous FERC and state pipeline rate hearings and key federal appellate cases upholding favorable FERC rulings on the income tax allowance for tax-pass-through pipelines and on the rate indexing regime.
 Dean Lefler represents liquids pipeline clients in matters before the FERC and state agencies regarding a wide variety of matters, including cost-of-service rate filings and protests challenging the prudency of pipeline expenditures.
 Dean also advises clients on project documents for domestic and international energy projects and transactions.
-With wide transactional and administrative litigation experience, Michelle Boudreaux (R) has been instrumental in assisting clients in developing major frontier liquids pipeline development projects in the Bakken, Eagle Ford, Niobrara, Permian Basin, DJ Basin, Marcellus, and Utica shale plays.
-The senior statesman of our liquids team is Bert Tabor (R) who has worked on oil pipeline issues since the beginning of TAPS.
+With wide transactional and administrative litigation experience, Michelle Boudreaux (R) has been instrumental in assisting clients in developing major frontier liquids pipeline development projects in the Bakken, Eagle Ford, Niobrara, Permian Basin, DJ Basin, Marcellus, and Utica shale plays, and also has extensive experience in tariff-related matters, including developing tariff structures and defending protested tariff filings.
 Amy Hoff has extensive experience representing pipelines in complex state and federal regulatory litigation, as well as an expertise in compliance, contracting and operational issues stemming from her background as in-house counsel.
 Elizabeth Kohlhausen has counseled numerous clients regarding regulatory issues related to the development of new liquids pipeline projects, including the drafting and modification of tariffs related thereto, and also has significant experience in complex state and federal regulatory litigation.
 Sabina Walia has a wide range of liquids pipeline experience, including assisting clients with transactions related to new projects, analyzing complex jurisdictional questions, creating compliance plans to address communications with marketing affiliates, and advising on complex federal regulatory litigation and rulemaking proceedings.

 NATURAL GAS PIPELINE PRACTICE